fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 ROCm (AMD's CUDA alternative) provides a CUDA-like programming interface, but the hardware execution is different.
 This can lead to performance differences—code optimized for NVIDIA GPUs might not run as well on AMD GPUs.

 For distributed training, stick with NVIDIA if possible.
 The ecosystem (CUDA, cuDNN, NCCL) is mature and well-optimized.
 AMD is catching up, but NVIDIA still has the advantage in software support.

+## Distributed Communication Patterns

+When you're running distributed training, GPUs need to communicate.
+The main patterns you'll see are:

+**Broadcast** sends data from one GPU (usually rank 0) to all others.
+You use this during initialization to get the same model weights on every GPU.

+**AllReduce** aggregates data from all GPUs and distributes the result back.
+This is what DDP uses for gradient synchronization—each GPU computes gradients on its local data, then AllReduce averages them across all GPUs.

+**ReduceScatter** and **AllGather** show up in sharded parallelism.
+ReduceScatter splits the result across GPUs, while AllGather collects data from all GPUs into each GPU.

+The thing to watch with communication is not just raw bandwidth, but also startup latency and whether you can overlap it with computation.
+A fast interconnect helps, but if your communication pattern has high latency, you'll still wait.
+DDP tries to overlap communication with computation by bucketing gradients, which we'll cover in the next chapter.

+You can benchmark these operations yourself.
+The `code/allreduce_microbench.py` script shows a basic example, though you'll need to initialize the process group first (we'll cover that in Chapter 3).

 ## Parallelism Strategies